genieacs/genieacs/README.md

 ## Support

-Documentation is still work in progress.
-Feel free to contact me if you require any assistance in installation, configuration, or using the APIs.
+Documentation is work in progress.
+Contact <support@genieacs.com> for any inquiry about installation, configuration, or using the API.

 You may submit bug reports or feature requests [here](https://github.com/zaidka/genieacs/issues).

-For commercial support options, please contact me.
+For commercial support options, please visit [genieacs.com](http://genieacs.com).

 ## Contributing